Just Group

-The Just Group, also known as Apparel Brands, comprises five fashion retail brands: Just Jeans, Jay Jays, Jacqui E, Portmans and Dotti.
-The group is owned by Myer.
+The Just Group, also known as Apparel Brands, is an Australian and New Zealand company, comprising five fashion retail brands: Just Jeans, Jay Jays, Jacqui E, Portmans and Dotti.
+The group is owned by parent firm Myer.

 History

 1970–1990: Founding and growth

 Just Jeans was founded by the Kimberley family—Craig Kimberley, his wife Connie, brother Roger and sister-in-law Chrissie.
 Craig was working for textile and fashion manufacturer Aywon at the time and had discovered specialty jeans stores during a business trip to Los Angeles and San Francisco earlier that year.
 He pitched opening similar stores—first to Aywon, then Coles Myer—but was rejected by both.

 The partners raised $4500 and opened their first store on Chapel Street, Prahran in December 1970.
 The idea of selling jeans stacked on shelves was new to the market, but proved to be popular.

 In April 1971, Just Jeans opened its second store in Centre Road, Bentleigh, followed by its third in Moonee Ponds several weeks later.
 In 1976, Just Jeans bought failed Melbourne menswear chain Walsh's, giving the company its first presence in suburban shopping centres.
 In the following years, the company expanded to other states by acquiring clothing chains and relaunching them as Just Jeans.
 In 1979, it purchased the 12-store Jeans Junction chain in New South Wales for $1 million.
 In the early 1980s, it acquired the Queensland chain Denim in Jeans and the South Australian chain Zip Up.
 In 1988, it purchased the failed women's fashion chain Central Park, which had 15 stores in Western Australia, for $2 million.

 In the 1982, Just Jeans bought the MSD chain of sporting goods stores for $500,000.
 The venture proved to be a failure and Just Jeans sold MSD two years later for $1.

 Roger Kimberley built his own fashion chain called Cheap Jeans.
 Just Jeans bought his 50-store business in 1985 and relaunched it as Jeans Extra.
 Craig and Connie also acquired Roger's stake in Just Jeans.
 The following year, Jeans Extra was relaunched again as Extra Clothing then in late 1987 the business was sold to Sportscraft for an estimated $30 million.
 Three months before the sale of Extra Clothing, the Kimberleys sold 30% of Just Jeans to the Mallcap Corporation for $8 million.
 The funds were used to cover a $5.5 million tax bill and give the company a better financial footing.
 In April 1988, Mallcap sold its stake to Byron Holdings.